dportik/SuperCRUNCH/docs/Analysis_Overview.md

 ```
 python Adjust_Direction.py -i /bin/Adjust/
 ```
-> Above command will adjust all unaligned fasta files using --adjustdirection in MAFFT.
+> Above command will adjust all unaligned fasta files in directory `Adjust/` using --adjustdirection in MAFFT.

 ```
 python Adjust_Direction.py -i /bin/Adjust/ --acc
 ```
-> Above command will adjust all unaligned fasta files using --adjustdirectionaccurately in MAFFT.
+> Above command will adjust all unaligned fasta files in directory `Adjust/` using --adjustdirectionaccurately in MAFFT.

 Two outputs are created in the specified input directory for each fasta file, including: